swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Revisions

+### Changes from the second reviewed version

+* The distinction between API wrappers and implementation-detail wrappers is formalized via the `api` option for `@propertyWrapper`, i.e. `@propertyWrapper(api)`
+* Implementation-detail property wrappers on parameters are sugar for a local wrapped variable.
+* API property wrappers on parameters use caller-side application of the property wrapper.

 ### Changes from the first reviewed version

 * Passing a projected value using the `$` calling syntax is supported via `init(projectedValue:)`.